4 Disability Advocates Talk About Their DC Restaurant Experiences

 The door to one of Mia Ives-Rublee’s favorite restaurants, Centrolina, is far too heavy for her to easily open—but the staff at the CityCenterDC Italian spot will often see her coming and open it before she even gets there.
 “They’re always two steps ahead of me,” says Ives-Rublee, a wheelchair user.

-But for Ives-Rublee, that hasn’t been the norm:“I’m so used to having restaurant people get angry at me for bringing my service dog, that when I don’t get any grief, it’s a pleasant experience.”
+But for Ives-Rublee, that hasn’t been the norm: “I’m so used to having restaurant people get angry at me for bringing my service dog, that when I don’t get any grief, it’s a pleasant experience.”

 Ives-Rublee says she hasn’t been to a DC restaurant that has felt designed with inclusivity in mind.
 While outside restaurant spaces are important for people with disabilities, as many are at higher risk for worse Covid outcomes, Ives-Rublee says some restaurants have built outdoor spaces during the pandemic which have impeded sidewalks and routes for wheelchair users.